chipsalliance/chisel/README.md

 # Chisel3
-Chisel3 is a new FIRRTL based chisel.
+Chisel3 is a new Firrtl based chisel.
 It is currently in BETA VERSION, so some Chisel features may change in the coming months.

 Please visit the [Wiki](https://github.com/ucb-bar/chisel3/wiki) for a more